img02/a-ffxiv-hunt-tracker/README.md

 All other imagery used (mob icons, backgrounds images, some maps) are copyright of Square Enix.

-This is a personal project created to practice WPF and to create something useful to myself.
+This is a personal project created to practice WPF, personal learning, and to create something useful to myself.